underrun/pybsddb/README.txt

    On some OSes distutils may not always use the correct compiler or linker flags.
-One user reported having to add the "-lpthread" option in order to link with BerkeleyDB that was compiled with threads on AIX.
+One user reported having to add the "-lpthread" option in order to link with Berkeley DB that was compiled with threads on AIX.

-   NOTE: My recommendation is to not rely on pre-built versions of BerkeleyDB since on some systems there can be several versions already installed and it's sometimes difficult to tell which you are linking with when building bsddb3.
+   NOTE: My recommendation is to not rely on pre-built versions of Berkeley DB since on some systems there can be several versions already installed and it's sometimes difficult to tell which you are linking with when building bsddb3.
 Instead get the sources from http://www.sleepycat.com/ and build/install it yourself as a